 Amex add authorized user bonus

 Another thing to consider before adding an authorized user is whether they receive the same benefits as the primary cardholder.
-If you pay the additional $195 fee for authorized users on your Amex Platinum, the authorized user cardholders receive lounge access and other benefits.
+If you pay $195 for each additional Platinum Card® for Authorized Users on your Platinum Card®, the authorized user cardholders receive lounge access and other benefits.
 In addition, every dollar they spend earns you more points.

 Benefits of Adding an Authorized User